nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-use-state-and-touch-events-in-react-native.md

 };
 ```

 You may have noticed, as we're doing the example, is this component is going to manage a `username` which is the thing that we'll type into the input box.
-It's going to manage an `isloading` Boolean which will allow us to toggle that spinner, and will also manage a `false` Boolean, which will allow us to show an error message if something bad happens.
+It's going to manage an `isLoading` Boolean which will allow us to toggle that spinner, and will also manage a `false` Boolean, which will allow us to show an error message if something bad happens.

 ```javascript
 class Main extends React.Comonent{